learn-co-curriculum/careers-linkedin/README.md

 3. If an outsider were to read my summary, what would that person think about me?
 4. How detailed are my past jobs?
 Do they accurately represent my experience?
 5. How easy is it for a person interested in my profile to contact me?
-6. Are my privacy settings set such that my profile is publically searchable?
+6. Are my privacy settings set such that my profile is publicly searchable?

 **Email** your assignment to your coach.
 You'll be assigned a coach once you're through ~75% of the full stack web track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
 Once you have a coach, you can start submitting assignments.